 A. To initiate consideration of a Quaker marriage under the care of Newtown Meeting, send a letter to the Clerk of Newtown Friends Meeting (Box 224, Newtown, PA 18940) indicating your interest at least five months prior to your preferred wedding date.
 Following the receipt of your letter, Care and Counsel appoints a Clearness Committee to meet with you to explore areas of understanding regarding marriage, the nature of your relationship and possible dates for the ceremony.
 Faith and Practice is a useful resource.
 The Meeting is NOT available as a wedding venue rental for those without a Meeting connection.
 For more information, go here to the Marriage Handbook

 Q. What is a Clearness Committee or a Committee for Clearness?

 A. Committees for Clearness consist of a few members of Meeting who meet with, listen to, advise and support members considering a change in life’s direction, sensing a leading towards a personal witness or facing a crisis in their lives.
-Faith and Practice is a useful resource. www.pym.org/faith-and-practice page 29
+Faith and Practice is a useful resource.
+Care & Counsel can help you create a clearness committee.

-For any other questions, please use the contact form below.
+For any other questions, please contact a member of Care & Counsel.